Counting quintic fields with genus number one: The genus theory of quintic fields

 Since $5$ is totally ramified in $K_\mathfrak{p}$ it is possible to choose a generating polynomial $f(x)=x^5 + a_4x^4 + a_3x^3 +a_2x^2 +a_1x+a_0$ that is Eisenstein at the prime $5$.
 A simple calculation (given on~pages 57--59 of~\cite{ishida}) shows that the condition $N(u)^4\equiv 1\pmod{25}$ for all $u\in\mathcal{U}^{(1)}$ is equivalent to

+(In truth, Ishida gives one direction of this claim, but the argument is easily reversible.)
 There are $25$ quintic ramified extensions of $\Q_5$.
 See~\cite{jones.roberts, amano}.
-For each of these, we use the generating polynomial given in the Jones--Roberts database to check condition ($\star)$.
+For each of these, we use the generating polynomial given in the Jones--Roberts database (now incorporated into the LMFDB \cite{lmfdb}) to check condition ($\star)$.
 We find that precisely $5$ of these $25$ extensions satisfy the condition.
 Generating polynomials for these extensions are given by $x^5-5x^4+5(1+5a)$ for $0\leq a \leq 4$.
 Moreover, these are precisely the Galois extensions.
 We mention in passing that all of these extensions have discriminant $5^8$.
 We have thus proved the following two results.

 \begin{lemma} Suppose $K$ is a non-cyclic quintic field where $5$ is totally ramified.
 Let $k(5)$ be the unique quintic subfield of $\Q(\zeta_{25})$.
-We have that $Kk(5)/K$ is unramified if and only if $K\otimes_{\Q} \Q_5$ is a Galois extension of $\Q_5$. \end{lemma}
+We have that $Kk(5)/K$ is unramified if and only if $K\otimes \Q_5$ is a Galois extension of $\Q_5$. \end{lemma}

 \begin{lemma} The mass of all totally ramified quintic Galois extensions of $\Q_5$ is equal to

 \end{lemma}